-Source: Lincoln Institute of Land Policy and Minnesota Center for Fiscal Excellence 2019
+Source: Lincoln Institute of Land Policy and Minnesota Center for Fiscal Excellence 2019 These numbers are for Charleston, while ratios reported elsewhere are for Columbia.
+The two cities have slightly different ratios.

 Minnesota was able to successfully decrease the disparities in effective property tax rates by compressing the rates for different classes of property.
 The first step in compressing property tax rates was done with the passage of the 1997 Omnibus Tax Bill, which reduced business and apartment properties' share of the local tax base by reducing classification rates for businesses and apartments relatively more than it reduced classification rates for homestead property (Minnesota Taxpayers Association 1996).